Master of Laws in Intercultural Human Rights (LL.M.)

 The excellence of instruction emanating from world-renowned faculty from the United Nations and eminent centers of scholarship creates a highly stimulating learning environment, and promises the most challenging academic experience of your career.

 Students develop the ability to evaluate the major theories, practices, and fundamental concepts in international human rights law and policy, as well as to conduct effective research and advocacy in the field of human rights in a practical and interactive way.

 The LL.M. degree is earned in one year upon completion of 24 academic credits.
-The program offers more than 20 mostly one-week, compact courses in intercultural human rights.
-Human rights law and complaint procedures, international law, humanitarian law, human rights and terrorism, human rights and the environment will all be addressed, as well as issues of refugees, women and children, indigenous peoples, religion, criminal law, and international trade.
-Our courses exploring theoretical issues and practical applications guarantee that the program, now over a decade old, continues to excel.
+The program offers 12 compact courses in intercultural human rights.
+Universal and regional human rights law and complaint procedures, international law, humanitarian law, human rights and terrorism, human rights and the environment will be addressed, as well as issues of refugees, women and children, indigenous peoples, religion, criminal law, and international trade.
+Our courses exploring theoretical issues and developing skills in practical applications guarantee that the program, now in its 17th year, continues to excel.

 Honors graduates of the LL.M. program are eligible to apply for admission into the Doctor of Science of Law program in Intercultural Human Rights.
 Please visit the J.S.D.
 Program in Intercultural Human Rights webpage for more information.

 APPLY NOW or click here for more information about our LL.M. and J.S.D. programs in Intercultural Human Rights.